Deep red / near-infrared enhanced LED

 Hyperspectral LED with 350nm-1000nm coverage

-This LED is applied in a 2835 package with two LED chips of 370nm and 400nm, exciting 6 different phosphors including the latest near-infrared 1 and near-infrared 2 phosphors.
+This LED is designed with two LED chips of 370nm and 400nm, exciting six different phosphors including the latest two near-infrared phosphors.
 According to the fundamental of phosphor excitation and emission and the Stokes shift, figure 4 introduces the basic principle of the resultant spectrum and figure 5 shows the actual spectrum combinations.

 Full wavelength coverage